kohya-ss/sd-scripts/README.md

 The command to install PyTorch is as follows:
 `pip3 install torch==2.4.0 torchvision==0.19.0 --index-url https://download.pytorch.org/whl/cu124`

+Aug 24, 2024:
+Fixed an issue where the attention mask was not applied in single blocks when `--apply_t5_attn_mask` was specified.

 Aug 22, 2024 (update 2):
 Fixed a bug that the embedding was zero-padded when `--apply_t5_attn_mask` option was applied.
 Also, the cache file for text encoder outputs now records whether the mask is applied or not.
 Please note that the cache file will be recreated when switching the `--apply_t5_attn_mask` option.